Huang Wenyong: Funeral

 His funeral wake was held a day after his death on 21 April 2013 at the Teochew Funeral Parlour, lasting for five days.
 Xiang Yun and Chen Shucheng delivered eulogies, as did a few others.
 Funeral attendees were measured by the hundreds.
 (Note: One source gives the figure as over 800, another states it as 500, and a third source writes 1,000.)
 To allow their staff to attend the procession, Channel 8 temporarily postponed or rescheduled their production activities.
 He was cremated at the Bright Hill Crematorium and Columbarium in Sin Ming.

 Legacy

-In recognition of his contributions to the television industry in Singapore, Huang was posthumously awarded the "Honorary TV Award" on 28 April 2013, at the Star Awards 2013.
+In recognition of his contributions to the television industry in Singapore, Huang was posthumously awarded the "Honorary TV Award" on 28 April 2013, at the 2013 Star Awards.
 To commemorate his death, a television special titled Remembering Huang Wenyong was aired on 29 April 2013, and reruns of his television appearances were available on television and online platforms.

 In October 2014, the Madame Tussauds Singapore museum unveiled a wax figure of Huang.